Shinora/Crypto-prices/README.md

 # Requirements

--You need python3 installed don your computer
+-You need python3 installed on your computer

 -you need to install 'requests' module

 -you need to install 'bs4' module

 -you need to install 'threading' module